Score and Verify Your OASIS+ Projects

 2. Claim Points

-1. Access Proposal: Click Start Domain Submission and navigate to the Projects section.
+2. Click Start Domain Submission and navigate to the Projects section using the left menu.

-3. Claim QP/FEP: On the Performance Factor screen, formally claim the project as a QP or FEP.
+4. Claim QP/FEP: Click Begin next to the Project title.
+On the Performance Factor screen, formally claim the project as a Qualifying Project (QP) or Federal Experience Project (FEP).
 Claim additional factors as needed.

 The Performance Factors screen showing the Qualifying Project (QP) checkbox highlighted.The Performance Factors screen showing the Qualifying Project (QP) checkbox highlighted.